taw10/crystfel/doc/man/indexamajig.1.md

 Example: **--indexing=mosflm-cell-latt** means to use Mosflm for indexing, and provide it with unit cell parameters and Bravais lattice type information.

-If you don't specify any indexing methods, indexamajig will try to automatically determine which indexing methods are available.
-You can also specify indexing method none, in which case no indexing will be done.
-This is useful if you just want to check that the peak detection is working properly.

 Usually, you do not need to explicitly specify anything more than the indexing method itself (e.g. mosflm or asdf).
 The default behaviour for all indexing methods is to make the maximum possible use of prior information such as the